 Employees are less likely to question deductions when salary slips clearly explain them.

-How Employers Should Structure CTC for Compliance
+How Employers Should Create a Compliant CTC Structure

 Employers must ensure accurate statutory contributions, timely tax deductions at source, and a compliant salary structure format to avoid penalties.